Accessible, Affordable, Integrated Housing

 - HUD establish policies and procedures to ensure that all these vouchers are tracked and continue to be targeted to people with disabilities when the vouchers (or similar housing subsidies) are returned to the Public Housing Authorities (PHAs) after an individual who has one is no longer eligible or in need of the voucher.

 - Congress and the President double the funding for construction of permanent, accessible, affordable, integrated housing with no services attached to the housing.
 The goal is to end the crisis that people with disabilities of all ages confront when they seek a place to live.
+The affordability requirement for these new units must be affordable for 99 years or perpetuity.

 - The HUD Secretary continue to issue periodic Public and Indian Housing (PIH) directives to PHAs strongly encouraging local preferences in their voucher programs for people trapped in nursing facilities.